codinggambit/github-slideshow/_posts/0000-01-02-codinggambit.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "This is Sanjay Subbarao!"
 ---
+I am an Engineer by Profession.
-This is an experience!!
+This is my attempt at creating a dummy website!!
 Use the left arrow to go back!